 MONDAY.
 A RAINY day in paradise.
 I’m laid out in the fore-peak getting online stuff done while the rain drops beat a drum-roll on the hatch.
 It’s a comfortable 75 F (24 C) although it feels muggy with it.
 I’ve been collecting water off the awning into my 25 litre canisters.
 I doubt there is any pollution to worry about here but need to be careful of bacteria if I keep it for very long.

 Saturday was the monthly flea market at Time Out Boat Yard (TOBY).
 The previous night’s rain had deposited a few gallons of water in the dinghy which needed to be bailed before setting off.
 Also, the slow air leak needed compensation with the pump to firm up the chambers.
 This would be the furthest trip I’d made since fixing the carb problem in Port de Plaisance.
 It was a pretty stiff east north-easterly across the open northern part of the lagoon and any breakdown here would have seen me blown out to the western side of the lagoon near the airport.

-The motor was sounding sweet but the choppy waves were slapping the starboard side of the Dinghy and giving me a soaking.
+The motor sang sweetly over the water but the choppy waves were slapping the starboard side of the Dinghy and giving me a soaking.
 Moving to the port side gave me the feeling that any gusts under the starboard might flip me over.
 The other thing with switching sides is that the throttle control feels awkward since using the left hand on the starboard side rolls it backwards to accelerate while the right hand on the port side rolls it forwards.
 The whole thing feels reversed.
 I settled for crouching low in the centre of the dinghy.
 Uncomfortable but not far to go.